Cauchy problem for integrable discrete equations on quad-graphs: Initial value problems

-We finish this Section with two examples which show that for the general equation this conjecture is far from being true and emphasize the role of the 3D consistency condition in this problem.
+Inspired by these examples and analogies with continuous case one could conjecture that an IVP with initial data given on a simple path $P$ is well-posed iff each characteristic (or strip) in $\Gamma$ meets $P$ exactly at one edge.
+We finish this section with two examples which show that for the general equation this conjecture is not true and emphasize the role of the 3D consistency condition in this problem.

-\paragraph{Example 5.} On the quad-graph on the Fig.\,\ref{fig:defect10}, the vertical characteristics come back and cross the initial data again, while the horizontal characteristics do not cross the initial data at all.
-Nevertheless, this IVP is correct in general case, by means of implicit calculation scheme which can be described as follows:\\ 1) the implicit step: unknowns $v_5$, $v_6$, $v_7$, $v_8$ are found as functions on $v_1$, $v_2$, $v_3$, $v_4$ by solving the system
+\paragraph{Example 5.} On the quad-graph on the Fig.~\ref{fig:defect10}, the vertical characteristics come back and cross the initial data again, while the horizontal characteristics do not cross the initial data at all.
+Nevertheless, this IVP is well-posed in general case, by means of implicit calculation scheme which can be described as follows: